pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 });
 ```

 Notice that we're using `src/components/index.js` instead of `src/app.js` to render the app on the server side.
-The reason is that `src/app.js` references the DOM (Document Object Model), which is a browser concept that doesn't exist in the server side.
+The reason is that `src/app.js` references the DOM (Document Object Model), which is a browser concept that doesn't exist in the server.

-Likewise, since `componentDidMount` can contain a reference to the DOM, it won't be executed on the server side, but don't worry.
-When the React app is loaded in the client (remember that the entry point in the client is still `src/app.js`), these functions will be executed.
+Likewise, since `componentDidMount` can contain references to the DOM, it won't be executed on the server side.
+But don't worry, when the React app is loaded in the client (remember that the entry point in the client is still `src/app.js`), this function will be executed.

-Modify `/views/index.ejs` so it can render the generated HTML:
+Also, modify `/views/index.ejs` so it can render the generated HTML:
 ```html
 ...
 <div id="root"><%- appHtml %></div>